SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: object
 - **description**: contains key-object pairs, where the key is the view group name as specified in the node properties, and the object contains key-value pairs.
 In each key-value pair, the key is the feature name and the value is the actual setting.
 The following options are supported:
 - **attributes**:
   - **preloadUrl**(string): needs to be an absolute URL of a micro frontend belonging to a view group.
-It may not be an URL of a node.
+It cannot be an URL of a node.
 It is recommended that you use a dedicated small, visually empty view, which imports Luigi Client and is fine with getting an empty context, for example, without an access token.
 The **preloadUrl** property is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.

 ## Node properties
-Node properties are all the properties that can be added to an individual navigation node in the `nodes:` section of the Luigi configuration file.
+Node properties are all the properties that you can add to an individual navigation node in the `nodes:` section of the Luigi configuration file.

 ### pathSegment
 - **type**: string
 - **description**: specifies the partial URL of the current segment. **pathSegment** must not contain slashes.
 - **examples**:
-  - A static pathSegment of value `settings` results in `example.com/settings`.
+  - A static **pathSegment** of value `settings` results in `example.com/settings`.
-  - A dynamic pathSegment is prefixed with a colon and can load any value.
+  - A dynamic **pathSegment** is prefixed with a colon and can load any value.
 Find out more about dynamic paths in Luigi [here](navigation-configuration.md#creating-a-dynamic-path).

 ### link
 - **type**: string